MyAssetBoard/coinboard-webapp/README.md

 ## Hot news :

-- Great news folks !!!
+- Great news !!!
 This->app is not deployed as 'staging' test version on Heroku servers !!

 - Please find a live example of this app @ [coin-board.herokuapp.com](https://coin-board.herokuapp.com/)  :)